codama-idl/codama/packages/visitors-core/README.md

 ### `pipe`

 The `pipe` helper function allows us to compose visitors in a more readable way.
-It accepts a base visitor and a set of visitor functions that are used to extend the behavior of the previous visitor at each step.
+It accepts a base visitor and a set of visitor functions that are used to extend the behaviour of the previous visitor at each step.

 ```ts
 const visitor = pipe(